How can the Social Enterprise Mark benefit your business?

 Benefits of the Social Enterprise Mark

-- The Social Enterprise Mark is the only international certification for social enterprises, delivering a range of benefits to your organisation.
+- The Social Enterprise Mark is the only international certification for social enterprises.
+It acts as a guarantee that profits are used for purpose, not for shareholders.

-- It provides differentiation from competition by proving you are working or ‘trading for people and planet’, reinforcing your brand values, positioning and credibility.
+- It provides differentiation from competition by proving you are genuinely ‘trading for people and planet’.
+It protects your business integrity, and reinforces your values.

-- It delivers national campaigns designed to raise your profile and increase your sales.
+- It delivers national campaigns designed for you to celebrate your certified status, to raise your profile and increase your sales.

-- It provides access to personalised marketing support and collateral to help you clearly communicate your unique and prestigious status to all of your stakeholders.
+- It provides access to marketing support and collateral to make it easy for you to communicate your prestigious status to all of your stakeholders.

 |Feature of the Social Enterprise Mark||Benefit to your business|